World Intellectual Property Organization: WIPO Academy

 The WIPO Academy is the training arm of the World Intellectual Property Organization (WIPO), it was established in 1998.
 It offers intellectual property (IP) education, training and IP skills-building to government officials, inventors, creators, business professionals, small and medium enterprises (SMEs), academics, students and individuals interested in IP.
 The Academy hosts IP courses through its four programs: the Professional Development Program, University Partnerships, Distance Learning and WIPO Summer Schools.

 The Standing Committee on Copyright and Related Rights

 The Standing Committee on Copyright and Related Rights (SCCR) was created in the 1998 to examine issues in the field of copyright and related rights on substantive law and harmonization.
 The Committee includes all member states of WIPO, some member states of the United Nations who are not members of WIPO, and a number of non-governmental and intergovernmental observers.
 The Committee meets twice per year and formulates recommendations for consideration by the WIPO General Assembly.
 The main topics currently under discussion are the protection of broadcasting organizations and limitations and exceptions.
-Copyright in the digital environment, the resale royalty right and the rights of theater directors are also being discussed within the Committee.
+Copyright in the digital environment, the resale royalty right, public lending right and the rights of theater directors are also being discussed within the Committee.